Academic Progress Appeals

 Step 5 - Submit your Letter of Appeal and supporting documents

-Your Letter of Appeal must be submitted to the University Secretary's Department within 20 working days of receiving notification of the CUPC decision.
+Your Letter of Appeal must be submitted to the Academic Secretary within 20 working days of receiving notification of the CUPC decision.
 Your Letter of Appeal and supporting documents should be emailed to the Appeal Committee Secretary or sent/delivered to the following address:

 Level 7, Raymond Priestley Building

 IMPORTANT: If your enrolment has been terminated you may continue to attend classes and submit the requisite assignments, with the permission of the enrolling faculty, until your appeal outcome is decided.

 Step 6 - Attend the Appeal Hearing

 If the Academic Secretary is satisfied that you have demonstrated grounds for appeal then an appeal hearing will be conducted by the Student Appeal Panel.
 The Student Appeal Panel secretary will notify you of the time, date and location of your appeal hearing.
 You may bring one person to support you at the hearing (however that person must not be a legal practitioner).

 The hearing will last approximately 25 minutes.
 The Student Appeal Panel will comprised of three members of the Academic Board and at least one representative of your faculty or school.
 At the hearing you will be given the opportunity to present your appeal to the panel.
 The secretary will notify you of the appeal outcome within five business days.

 For full details of the procedures for Appeals to the Academic Board refer to the Student Appeals to the Academic Board Policy.
 You can also contact the appeal secretary on (03) 9035 4424.